for Al‑Anon’s response to the Covid pandemic.

 Volunteers are urgently needed to reopen the office.
 Click here to learn more

 what is needed and information about a training scheduled for

-been in existence for 65 years as
+Adult Children, has been in existence over 70 years as

-a community resource providing support to those affected by someone else’s
+a community resource providing support to those affected by

-Meetings are anonymous and confidential.
-There are no dues
+are anonymous and confidential.
+There are no fees or dues to

 Find out if Al‑Anon, Alateen, or Al‑Anon Adult Children